Data privacy statement of the Zurich Transport Network (ZVV)

 The ZVV cannot control how the operators (Facebook, Twitter, Instagram, LinkedIn) handle the data stored on their platforms.
 The ZVV recommends that users of these social networks take a careful look at the relevant data privacy policies by following the links and that they make the appropriate personal settings to protect their data.

 You have the right to submit an access request to find out from the ZVV whether data and, if so, exactly what data concerning you is being processed and for what purpose.
 You also have the right to request the erasure of any data concerning you if the data is no longer required for the purpose for which it was collected, or if you have objected to or withdrawn your consent to data processing.
 In addition to this, you can also request the rectification or destruction of any incorrect data concerning you at any time.

 To exercise these rights, please contact the ZVV-Contact customer service team by sending an email to email@example.com or a letter to ZVV-Contact, PO Box, 8040 Zurich.
 You must prove your identity when you submit a request of this kind.
 When getting in touch via email, please take care not to communicate any confidential information.
 Your enquiry will be forwarded to the ZVV legal service if necessary and processed as quickly as possible.

-If you have any access or erasure requests concerning your data within the central customer database operated by SBB, you can also send these to firstname.lastname@example.org.
+If you have any access or erasure requests concerning your data within the central sale platform operated by SBB, you can also send these to firstname.lastname@example.org.
 Please take care not to send any confidential information by email.
 You can also obtain verbal information from a staffed sales counter by showing an official form of identification.

 If you have any access requests concerning your data within the national register of passengers caught travelling without a valid ticket, you can also send these to email@example.com.
 Via this channel, you can obtain information about all the incidents stored about you, including any outside of the ZVV network.